-Yes, you can move trees up to 40 feet tall in a few hours.
-It's easier than you think and cost effective too.
-Move trees across the yard, or across town with 90%+ survivability.
+Ever wondered how to move trees, especially large ones, safely and effectively?
+You can move trees up to 40 feet tall in a few hours.
+It's easier than you think and cost-effective too.
+Move large trees across the yard, or across town with 90%+ survivability.
 Tree removal is quicker and safer when you can relocate the tree instead of cutting one down.
 Further, if you must get rid of a healthy tree, you may be able to give it to a neighbor, donate it to a church, or call the local city Arborist to see if they would like it in the park.
 This way you can get a free tree removal, and they only have to pay the cost to relocate the tree - not buy a new one!
-You may even be able to write off the value of the tree as a tax write off!
+You may even be able to write off the value of the tree as a tax write-off!
 100" inch mobile Tree Spade.

 Why Spade a Tree?

 Moving a tree is more common than you think, and a much better option than cutting them down.
-Further, in many cases, it is much cheaper to move a tree than to buy a new one.
+Further, in many cases, it is much cheaper to move large trees than to buy new ones.
 Plus, when you move a tree by spading, it has over a 90% survival rate, compared to balled and burlapped trees which can be 50-50.
-When moving a tree by spading, you take the dirt surround the rootball with it.
+When moving a tree by spading, you take the dirt surrounding the rootball with it.
 This means it is less stressful on the tree.
 It keeps more roots intact, and hydrated while being relocated.Can it be Moved?

 Anytime you dig, underground utilities must first be located.
 This prevents the cutting of electrical, phone, gas lines, sewer and water lines.
 Before a job can be completed, it is required to have utilities surveyed.
 In some cases, such as private property, utilities may not be fully located.
 In these cases, it is still possible we may cut an unknown utility.
 If utilities are marked and known to be within 18" of our digging hole, we may not be able to dig the hole.
 In these cases, if a tree must be removed, it most likely will have to be cut down.Size Matters